 -

 Pricing transparency: Is the cost clear and predictable?
-I favored tools with straightforward, flat-rate plans over confusing "per-resolution" models that penalize you for being successful.
+I favored tools with straightforward, flat-rate plans over models that can be hard to budget for.

 Comparing the top AI tools